phenotypic/MacSwap/README.md

 ## What is it?

 MacSwap allows you to quickly and easily change your MAC address.
 This can be useful in a variety of situations, all of which are accommodated for by MacSwap.
+The script is for educational purposes and should not be misused.

 ## Usage